Website performance is very important and that’s why we have added options to Presto Player for you to use depending on how are using your videos.

-We give you multiple options because website performance is not a priority on all areas of your website.
+We give you multiple options because website performance is not a priority in all areas of your website.

-And when we are referencing website performance, its not something that your visitor experiences, its more to keep Google Lighthouse, GTMetrix, and other website performance tools happy 🙂
+And when we are referencing website performance, it’s not something that your visitor experiences, it is more to keep Google Lighthouse, GTMetrix, and other website performance tools happy 🙂